vsanthanam/ScoreFive-2-Stage/README.md

 ## Development

 This project is hosted at phab.vsanthanam.com and manage using phacility tools.
-The copy on github is a mirror.
+The copy on github is just a mirror, and only contains the master branch.
 To contribute, visit [the hosted phabricator install](https://phab.vsanthanam.com) and request a user account.

 ### Running the Unit Tests